alex-snezhko/SudohLang/documentation.md

 ```

 ### `remove` input: `container`, `element`
-`remove` is a procedure which removes an element from a list or map.
+`remove` is a procedure which removes an element from a list or object.
 If the first parameter passed in is a list,
 then the second must be an integer index at which to remove the element from.
-If the first parameter is a map,
+If the first parameter is an object,
 then the second must be the key of a key-value pair to remove.
 ```
 list <- [1, 2, 3, 4]